Robert Warington's aquatic sojourn.

 After posting the empty screw top jars Gosse requested, they were returned with the requisite specimens on the 20th of October.
 In November, Warington received Gosse at Apothecaries Hall who, after some discussion, agreed to provide him with another jar of specimens the very next day, enabling him to continue his marine experiments apace.
 There is no record of Warington's still being a member of the Microscopical Society at this time; if he were he would have surely been at least acquainted with Gosse whose membership to the same society had been supported by Bowerbank in the winter of 1849, and by this time had also been elected onto the Society Council.

-Doubts about Gosse. up arrow
+Doubts about Gosse.

 On the 9th of May 1853, with the London spring season approaching, Warington received another, albeit belated response to his veiled request for marine specimens.
 The sender, William Thompson of Weymouth (1822-1879), although not being as direct as or gracious as Gosse was none the less interested in helping, but not with the unequivocal support Gosse had provided.
 Perhaps flattered by Thompson's description of him as "the first projector and originator of the marine vivarium", when he continued with the stinging rebuttal that "I hesitate very much as to the propriety of according to Mr Gosse any honour for the originality of his paper", may well have set the first seed of doubt in Warington's mind of his perception of Gosse's support.
-Thompson ended the letter with his offer "Should you, however, feel disposed, I think your knowledge of chemistry combined with my knowledge of natural history and facilities Image3for carrying it out, might, if we work together produce important results.
+Thompson ended the letter with his offer "Should you, however, feel disposed, I think your knowledge of chemistry combined with my knowledge of natural history and facilities for carrying it out, might, if we work together produce important results.

 Thompson had included with the letter a copy of his paper On Marine Vivaria, published in that months issue of the Annals, which noted the success he had achieved and a plan of the tank he had used.
 Living within yards of the seashore he was able to support a huge tank 12 feet long and 2 feet deep, holding seawater to a maximum depth of 1½ feet, regularly reduced to a depth 1 foot to simulate low tide.
 The action of replacing the drained water after a short period of low water also re-vitalised the water thus refreshing the whole.
 The tank also included an inclined bed, which created a dark chamber beneath, but its purpose was not explained. have yet to discover if Warington replied to Thompson, but he did take note of the incline illustrated in his tank design.